The University of British Columbia

 The living map synthesizes information about ancestral mariculture across the Pacific Ocean and describes the work that a number of communities are undertaking to reawaken diverse sea gardens.

-Posted in 2022, IOFNews, News Release, Research | Tagged with Aboriginal fisheries, Daniel Pauly, Faculty, Indigenous fisheries, mariculture, Pacific, Sea Around Us
+Posted in 2022, IOFNews, News Release, Research | Tagged with Aboriginal fisheries, Daniel Pauly, faculty, Indigenous fisheries, mariculture, Pacific, Sea Around Us

 New FCRRs: Historical Ecology in Burrard Inlet and Reconstructing the pre-contact shoreline of Burrard Inlet